 Conclusion

-In conclusion, number systems are the backbone of computers to process and represent data.
-They provide a way for machines to understand and manipulate numbers efficiently.
-Whether it's binary, hexadecimal, octal, or decimal, understanding these systems is vital for anyone studying computer organization or involved in computer programming.
+In conclusion, the number systems are the core of the computer to run and hold data.
+They give the method for machines to read and work with numbers effectively.
+Whether binary, hexadecimal, octal, or decimal, however the system may be, it is necessary to learn these systems for computer organization students or computer program students.

 1. What are the four types of number systems?